pyg-team/pytorch-frame/README.md

 ```
 </details>

-Currently, PyTorch Frame support the following semantic types: `numerical`, `categorical`, `multicategorical`, `text_embedded`.
+Currently, PyTorch Frame support the following semantic types: `numerical`, `categorical`, `multicategorical`, `text_embedded`, `text_tokenized`, `timestamp`.
 [Here](https://github.com/pyg-team/pytorch-frame/blob/master/examples/mercari.py) is an example of how to train a model on dataset with all four semantic types.

 ## Implemented Deep Tabular Models